saan800/saansoft-cqrs/docs/terminology.md

 Events should be safe to replay, and the aggregate root of events being replayed should result in the same entity state.

+Events can be handled by 0-n event handlers.

 ## Query

 Queries should only ever be "fetch" and never alter the state of the system.